top of page

 When you and your co-workers vote to join a union, the company is obligated under federal law to bargain with you and your co-workers.

-These mandatory subjects of bargaining include Monetary Subjects which involve wages, vacation, retirement, holiday pay, sick pay, health insurance and anything else that has a cost.
+These mandatory subjects of bargaining include Monetary Subjects which involve wages, vacation, retirement, holiday pay, sick pay, health insurance, shift differential, premium pay, overtime pay and anything else that has a cost.
+The law also states that the company must bargain in good faith, so no reverse bargaining.

-Working Conditions which include breaks, safety, seniority, job bidding, and even provided water and cooling fans in hot work areas.
+Working Conditions which include breaks, safety, seniority, job bidding, awarding overtime, forced overtime and timeframe of notice, changes in shift schedule notices, disciplinary steps, promotions and even company provided water and cooling fans in hot work areas.

-Hours of Labor which define shift schedules, forced overtime, on call guidelines, and anything else that may affect and employees work life balance.
+Hours of Labor which define shift schedules, overtime hours, on call guidelines, and anything else that may affect an employees work life balance.

 bottom of page